ConnorMcCranie/DnD/gang_campaign/notes/session_planning/session3/session3.md

 2. **Metal Copy Cat**
-    - The party enters a room that looks like a metal forge, with scrap metal, a furnace, etc. In the center is a large anvil that reads "The key is found within your head, use the key to paint me red.
-But be aware of what you spurn, for what you give shall be returned."
+    - The party enters a room that looks like a metal forge, with scrap metal, a furnace, etc. In the center is a large anvil that reads
+      - `The key is found within your head, so use the key to paint me red.
+For each to pass, one key is needed.
+But here's a warning to be heeded.
+Do be aware of what ye spurn, for what ye give shall be returned.`
-    - They have to put blood on the anvil, at which point the furnace will glow and the tools will magically create a metal copy of whoevers blood it was.
+    - They all have to put their blood on the anvil, at which point the furnace will glow and the tools will magically create a metal copy of each player.
 This copy has the same stats except +10 HP, 18AC, Resistance to Bludgeoning, Vulnerable to Lightning.
+    - Silas will help with a (Mass?)
+Cure Wounds if necessary
-    - After defeating it, the door will open and a magic elevator will take them to the next floor.
+    - After defeating it, a magic elevator appears to the Library.

 3. **Narcisist's Puzzle** [Maybe Skip this one since Vaaneth can cheat]